Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Burundi went out after two games in the 2013 Africa Cup of Nations qualifying due to the away goals rule.
 Despite winning 2-1 in the first leg, Burundi allowed Zimbabwe's Knowledge Musona to score goals in both legs.
 Burundi hoped for at least one star to bring hope to a desperately needed nation.
 That opportunity would not come until 2013.

 A Chance for Home Grown Talent to Emerge

 A third of the squad played for LLB Academic FC, including midfielder Gaёl Duhayindavyi, the nation's most capped player ahead of the tournament.
 At 50 caps as of 2021, Duhayindavyi is Burundi's third most-capped player.
-Also from LLB Academic FFC were Fiston Abdul Razak and Christophe Nduwarugira, the latter being the squad's fourth-youngest player.
+Also from LLB Academic FFC were Fiston Abdul Razak and Christophe Nduwarugira, the squad's fourth-youngest player.
 Both players had scored two months earlier during a 2013 CECAFA Cup match against Somalia.

 Burundi's most experienced played came to another club, and his journey included stints with Molde (Norway), Lierse SK (Belgium), and Al-Merrikh (Sudan, whose home stadium represented the site where Burundi won the penalty shootout).
 Selemani Ndikumana was a member of Vital'O FC. when Burundi qualified for the 2014 edition, where the nation debuted and engaged in games at Peter Mokaba Stadium in Polokwane, South Africa.